 Nearly two decades ago, Zimbabwean-born Robyn Keene-Young left her job as an attorney to live in a tent and document the African wild with her photographer husband.
-Since then, she has lived among the baboons of the Okavango Delta, the lions and wild dogs of the Linyanti, and the buffaloes of the Kruger National Park.
-Her work has taken her from the deserts of Namibia to the forests of Uganda and the shores of the mighty Zambezi.
-Robyn’s travel and nature writing has been published in magazines worldwide.
-She is an Emmy-nominated wildlife film producer and the author of five books on Africa, including Backseat Safari
+Since then, operating out of remote wilderness, she has shared her intimate moments with some of the continent's wildest animals.
+Her travel and nature writing has taken her from the deserts of Namibia to the forests of Uganda, the plains of the Serengeti, and the shores of the mighty Zambezi.
+Robyn’s work has been published in newspapers and magazines worldwide and she is the author of five books on Africa, including Backseat Safari

 and Africa Unplugged

-To read a story written by Robyn in the Smithsonian magazine click here.
+To read a story written by Robyn for Smithsonian magazine click here.